 Sepio is the only company in the world that verifies physical-layer data.
 It provides unmatched visibility into all IoT healthcare devices within a network.
 By identifying, detecting, and managing every connected device, Sepio ensures no IoT device is left unmanaged.
 This reduces security gaps and mitigates risks, strengthening healthcare IoT security without relying on manual reports, outdated inventory records, or employee compliance to detect vulnerabilities.
 Sepio provides answers to questions such as:

-Having complete visibility across all IoT healthcare devices and IT assets significantly enhances cybersecurity defenses.
-With so much personal data already online, cybercriminals can easily exploit digital footprints.
-But do we really want them accessing sensitive medical information that isn’t publicly shared?
+Full visibility into IoT healthcare devices and IT assets significantly enhances an organization’s cybersecurity defense posture.
+With so much personal data already online, cybercriminals are always searching for opportunities.
+But do we really want them accessing sensitive, non-public medical information?

 Schedule a demo today to see how Sepio’s asset risk management solution secures IoT in healthcare and protects patient data.